2 and 3 The Square

 There was something unusual about the Corner House.
 Unlike its neighbours, it doesn’t seem ever to have belonged to the abbey.
 It had been given by some pious donor to St Helen’s church to finance an obit – an annual prayer on the anniversary of someone’s death.
 The property was among those granted by the Crown to the new Corporation when Abingdon got its charter in 1556.
 It was described as “our tenement with the appurtenances situate in the corner of the north side of the Ock Street aforesaid, and one garden with the appurtenances now or late in the tenure of John Meadowe or his assigns”.
 This account attempts to follow the history of the plot, the buildings on it, and the residents who lived and in most cases carried on their businesses there.

 The plot was obviously of significant size although its eastern boundaries did not then extend as far into Bath Street as they do today.
-Its rental value was given as 18s (for currency values see glossary) per year.
+Its rental value was given as 18s per year (for currency values see glossary under ‘pounds, shillings and pence’).
 We know its later history from Corporation leases.
 Richard Wright had it at 23s 4d by 1580, and Richard Bowlls by 1586.
 And by 1600 it must have been extended westwards by incorporating two neighbouring tenements which were where the present Barclays Bank is at 2 The Square.
 These two tenements were noted by Amyce as being former Abbey properties and having rental values of 12s and 8s respectively.
 The latter of them had earlier also been leased by John Meadowe.
 Thus by 1600 the site was bigger than it had been in Amyce’s time and there seem to have been three distinct holdings on it.
 These were leased separately, sometimes but not always to different people.
 Humphry Bowlls, presumably a son of Richard, had a little room and a shop, each with a chamber over; and John Heath, fuller, had a shop with a loft above.
 This shop, and possibly also that occupied by Humphry Bowlls, was separated from the main building and on the east side of the messuage.
 Humphry Bowlls’ rent was 20s, and it appears that Heath paid 14s.